exoad/exoad/README.md

     <summary>
       <strong>Why the tables on the right of your profile?</strong>
     </summary>
     Haha, well it was the only way to get something like that laid out on the right side in a column form.
-Otherwise, they would all just be on top of the header. :) (*I wasted too much time figuring out GitHub Markdown limitations*)
+Otherwise, they would all just be on top of the header. :) (<em>I wasted too much time figuring out GitHub Markdown limitations</em>)
   </details>
   <details>
     <summary>